pjanec/dirigent/README.md

 #### Architecture

 Each computer is running an agent process.
-One of the computers runs a master process.
+One of the computers runs a master server process.
 Agents connect to a single master.
-The master's role is to broadcast messages from agents to all other agents.
+The master's role is to broadcast messages from agents to all other agents and share the launch plans.

 Agent manages the processes running locally on the same machine where the agent is running.
 Agent takes care of local application launching, killing, restarting and status monitoring.